OneMadGypsy/upy-motion/README.md

 ```
 <br />

-**FIFO**
+#### FIFO

->Supplying an interrupt pin and a callback is necessary to trigger FIFO.
+>Supplying an interrupt pin and a callback will trigger the driver to use FIFO automatically.
 You must also call `start()` for interrupts to begin.
-The `data` argument in the handler will contain all of the accelerometer and gyroscope data.
+The `data` argument in the handler will contain all of the accelerometer and gyroscope data, unless you set the `angles` constructor argument to `True`, in which case `data` will then contain angles values.

 ```python
 from mpu6050 import MPU6050